Independent Study Options

 HUM DEV 497 - Internship

-Internships involve supervised practical experience in an organization or activity appropriate to your career interests that applies knowledge of human development.
-Internships are sponsored by individual faculty members and require periodic student/faculty meetings and academic work, such as a final research paper.
-Interns also have supervisors of their work located at the internship site itself, and there is communication between the supervisor and faculty sponsor.
-[See the Human Development website for a list of some possible internships.
-Before you do anything else, though, you should carefully review the policies, the procedures for setting up an internship, and all prerequisites.]
+Internships involve supervised practical experience in an organization where you apply your knowledge of human development.
+Internships are sponsored by individual faculty members and require periodic student/faculty meetings and academic work, including a final research paper.
+Interns also have supervisors located at the internship site itself.
+Explore possible internships on PRO, the Human Development website, or the want ads.
+Read Internship Policy for more important information about requirements.

 HUM DEV 498 - Independent Study

-Independent study is offered on an individual basis.
-It consists of a program of learning activities planned in consultation with a faculty member.
-If you want to study an area not represented in available scheduled courses you should develop a preliminary proposal on a specific topic first and then contact a faculty member with expertise in that area (see the Chair if you do not know who to approach).
+Independent study is offered on an individual basis involving research or learning about an area that is not covered in a class.
+If you want to study a topic that is not represented in available scheduled courses, you should develop a preliminary proposal and contact a faculty member with expertise in that area (see the Chair if you do not know who to approach).

 HUM DEV 478 - Honors in the Major